Placebotron/BNN/README.md

 - Elementary process unit in the central nervous system are neurons.
 - Neuron has three distinct parts:
   - Dendrites, input device and transmits them to the soma
-  - Soma, non linear CPU of Neuron, if the the total Input exceeds a threshold than an Output is generated
+  - Soma, non linear CPU of Neuron, if the the total Input exceeds a threshold than an output is generated
-  - and axon, transfers the output to the next neurons.
+  - and axon, transfers the output to the next neurons
-- The junction between two neurons is called synapse.
+- The junction between two neurons is called synapse
 - Presynapic cell - sending neuron
 - Postsynapic cell - receiving neuron